 6.4.
-Accessing over the Internet Using DynDNS Service
+Accessing the Camera over the Internet Using DynDNS service

 6.4.1.
-Overview of Internet Access to Cameras Using DynDNS service
+Overview of Internet Access Using DynDNS service

 If a computer is assigned a temporary IP address changing from one session to the next, it means the computer is assigned a dynamic IP address.
-Many ISPs use this type of addressing.
-However, in order to access a device over the Internet any time, you need to contact your ISP and ask them to assign a static IP address, or use a Dynamic DNS (DDNS) service.
+Mostly, ISPs provide users with this type of addressing.
+However, in order to have a permanent access to a device over the Internet, you need to get a static IP address from your ISP, or use a Dynamic DNS service (DDNS).